Talent Management

 I question whether people are even capable of “qualifying” or “empowering” other people.

-My conviction as a consultant: I don’t believe that I can “enable” you to do anything.
+My conviction as a consultant: I don’t believe that I can “enable” you to do something.
 That is not my image of humanity.
 Why?

 • I can provide you with information.

-• I can also give you impulses that you may or may not accept.
+• I can also give you impulses that you may or may not take on board.

-• I can create a space in which you can have this or that experience.
+• I can create a space for you in which you can have this or that experience.

-But that does not mean that I have enabled you.
+But that doesn’t mean that I have empowered you.
 You have already empowered yourself.
 I am concerned here with the image of man.
 I would like to see a paradigm shift here.

 This is about answering the question of the form of learning once again.

-The path leads us away from so-called Brockhaus thinking (linear and based on one another).
+The path leads us away from so-called Brockhaus thinking (linear and building on each other).
 This form of learning hoards information in a similar way to the aforementioned encyclopedia: I can accumulate and process my knowledge in the letters A, B, C, D and then at some point up to Z. If necessary, I then refer to the relevant book or the required information.
 This is a type of information and learning experience that is no longer up to date!
 I would even argue that it was never contemporary.

 It should not be about filling our information stores with knowledge or even allowing them to be filled.
-At the very least, today it’s about ensuring that our synapses are networked.
+Today, at the very least, it is important to ensure that our synapses are networked.

 In other words, to develop a form of learning that keeps thinking flexible and creative.
 This means mental alertness and presence.
 The inner attitude: I know that the information I have now will only help me for a short time.
 Tomorrow I may need different information to tackle the same problem.
 This different, flexible way of thinking must be reflected in the form of personnel development in the future.